 Peter Van Buren, a 24-year veteran of the State Department, spent a year in Iraq.
 Following his book, We Meant Well: How I Helped Lose the Battle for the Hearts and Minds of the Iraqi People, the Department of State began proceedings against him.
-Through the efforts of the Government Accountability Project and the ACLU, Van Buren instead retired from the State Department with his full benefits of service.
+Through the efforts of the Government Accountability Project and the ACLU, Van Buren instead retired from the State Department on his own terms.

 Peter’s commentary has been featured in The New York Times, Salon, NPR, Al Jazzeera, Huffington Post, The Nation, TomDispatch, Antiwar.com, American Conservative Magazine, Mother Jones, Michael Moore.com, Le Monde, Asia Times, The Guardian (UK), Daily Kos, Middle East Online, Guernica and others.
 He has appeared on the BBC World Service, NPR’s All Things Considered and Fresh Air, CurrentTV, HuffPo Live, RT, ITV, Britain’s Channel 4 Viewpoint, CCTV, Voice of America, and more.

-Van Buren just completed his new book, about the social and economic changes in America between WWII and the decline of the blue collar middle class in the 1980’s.
-You can learn more about Ghosts of Tom Joad, A Story of the #99Percent, available April 2014, from Luminus Books.
+Van Buren’s new book is about the social and economic changes in America between WWII and the decline of the blue collar middle class in the 1980’s.
+You can learn more about Ghosts of Tom Joad, A Story of the #99Percent, available now.

 Copyright © 2014.
 All rights reserved.
 The views expressed here are solely those of the author(s) in their private capacity.
 Follow me on Twitter!